jampp/geeks/_src/_posts/2016-04-05-in-depth-look-into-caching-1.markdown

 Hardware that is fast enough, can make the system meet the 100ms deadline even under big loads when using sharding.
 Banks have this very well tuned.

 Let’s spice it up a bit.
-Now, the system wants to reply to every transaction with both the current balance, and a projection of future balances, as an estimate of how the user is spending (or earning) his money.
-To put an example.
+Now, to give an example, the system wants to reply to every transaction with both the current balance, and a projection of future balances, as an estimate of how the user is spending (or earning) her money.

 The system suddenly needs access to a lot of historic transaction data, do a lot of math, and things quickly get out of hand.